Quick overview

 Do you have a question about bullying at work?
 We can help you

 When faced with workplace bullying, people often don’t know where to turn.
-Not every workplace has conditions that provide the victim with a sense of safety and that they will have someone to stand up for them.
+Not every workplace has conditions that provide the victim with a sense of security and that they will have someone to stand up for them.
 If you have any questions or concerns about workplace bullying, please do not hesitate to contact us.
 We will discuss the matter with you and suggest possible courses of action.
 We can also help you if you are facing a (false) accusation of bullying.

 I need help